Recent Blog Articles

 A. There are several conditions to consider, a couple of which require prompt treatment.

-The most common cause of sudden jaw pain is an irritated nerve.
+A common cause of new jaw pain is an irritated nerve.
 Doctors call this condition neuralgia.
 If you had shingles in the past, you might be experiencing post-herpetic neuralgia.
 Or it could be a disorder called trigeminal neuralgia, also known as tic douloureux.
 People with diabetes also can develop facial neuralgias.

 Jaw pain also could be a symptom of coronary artery disease, although there would typically be other symptoms, such as chest pain or pressure and shortness of breath with physical exertion or emotional stress.